NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/nRFConnectForCloudAPI.rst

 Once it prints ``connected``, you can terminate the simulator.
 You can ignore the ``disconnected!`` warnings.

-Now associate the device to your account:
+Associate the device to your account:

 .. code-block:: bash